Blue Line (withdrawal line): Origin

-Borders are usually negotiated between countries, and between 1950 and 1967 Israeli and Lebanese surveyors managed to complete 25 non-contiguous kilometers and mark (but not sign) another quarter of the international border.
+Borders are usually negotiated between countries, and between 1950 and 1967 Israeli and Lebanese surveyors managed to complete 25 non-contiguous kilometers and mark, but not sign, another quarter of the international border.
 On 17 April 2000, when Israeli Prime Minister Ehud Barak announced that Israel would begin withdrawing its forces from Lebanon, the Lebanese government did not want to take part in marking the border.
-The UN thus conducted its own survey based on the line discussed in United Nations Security Council Resolution 425.
+The UN conducted its own survey based on the line discussed in United Nations Security Council Resolution 425.

 On 25 May 2000 the government of Israel notified the Secretary-General that Israel had redeployed its forces in compliance with Security Council resolutions 425.

-From 24 May to 7 June 2000, the Special Envoy traveled to Israel and Lebanon to follow up on the implementation of the Secretary-General's May 22 report.
+From 24 May to 7 June 2000, a UN Special Envoy traveled to Israel and Lebanon to follow up on the implementation of the Secretary-General's May 22 report.
 The United Nations cartographer and his team, assisted by UNIFIL, worked on the ground to identify a line to be adopted for the practical purposes of confirming the Israeli withdrawal.
 While it was agreed that this would not be a formal border demarcation, the aim was to identify a line on the ground closely conforming to the internationally recognized boundaries of Lebanon, based on the best available cartographic and other documentary evidence.

-On 7 June the completed map showing the withdrawal line was formally transmitted by the Force Commander of UNIFIL to his Lebanese and Israeli counterparts.
+On 7 June 2000, the completed map showing the withdrawal line was formally transmitted by the Force Commander of UNIFIL to his Lebanese and Israeli counterparts.
 Notwithstanding their reservations about the line, the Governments of Israel and Lebanon confirmed that identifying this line was solely the responsibility of the United Nations and that they would respect the line as identified.
-On 8 June UNIFIL teams led by Lebanese Brig.
-General Imad Anka and Brigadier General Amin Htait commenced the work of verifying the Israeli withdrawal behind the line.
+On 8 June, UNIFIL teams led by Lebanese Brig.
+General Imad Anka and Brigadier General Amin Htait began the work of verifying the Israeli withdrawal behind the line.

-On 16 June the Secretary-General reported to the Security Council that Israel had withdrawn its forces from Lebanon in accordance with resolution 425 (1978) and met the requirements defined in his report of 22 May 2000; namely, Israel had completed the withdrawal in conformity with the line identified by the United Nations, South Lebanese Army militia had been dismantled, and all detainees held at Al-Khiam prison had been freed.
+On 16 June the Secretary-General reported to the Security Council that Israel had withdrawn its forces from Lebanon in accordance with resolution 425 (1978) and met the requirements defined in his report of 22 May 2000.
+Namely, that Israel had completed the withdrawal in conformity with the line identified by the United Nations, the South Lebanese Army militia had been dismantled, and all detainees held at Al-Khiam prison had been freed.

 The withdrawal line has been termed the Blue Line in all official UN communications since.

-Violations of the Blue line

-Israeli occupation of northern Ghajar

-The ongoing Israeli occupation of northern Ghajar is a violation of the Blue line.

-2000 Hezbollah cross-border raid

-On 7 October 2000 three Israeli soldiers were abducted by Hezbollah forces while they were patrolling the southern (Israeli) side of the demarcation line.
-The soldiers were killed either during the attack or shortly after.